 Remote Testing Teams

-In the current scenario, where the Covid-19 pandemic is posing threats globally to the lives of millions of professionals – testing teams are expected to work remotely.
+In the current scenario, where Covid-19 pandemic is posing threats globally to the lives of millions of professionals – testing teams are expected to work remotely.
 This shouldn’t come as a surprise since many software-oriented enterprises have supported their staff with remote working to remain safe from the spread of the pandemic.
-However, when team members are not working in the same space, and may even be spread out among different time zones, it can make the QA process more challenging with respect to the communication.
+However, when team members are not working in the same space, and may even be spread out among different time zones, it can make the QA process more challenging with respect to communication.

 In the wake of the current situation, remote working is highly promoted However, teams adopting Agile methodologies, DevOps and Continuous Integration, are already prepared for collaboration between different stakeholders to ensure an enterprise’s overall success.